aasitamk/aasitamk.github.io/README.md

 <br/>**POSSIBLE OUTPUTS:**

-* For **up to 5** needles searched, the output displays the number of ocurrances for each needle:
+* For **up to 5** needles searched, the output displays the number of occurrances in the haystack for each needle:
 <br/>`[needle_value]: [total_ocurrances]`

 * If **more than 5** needles are searched, the output displays the following error message: